big-data-lab/K-Tree/environment.md

 2. [Intel Theading Building Blocks](http://www.threadingbuildingblocks.org)
 3. [GDAL](http://www.gdal.org/)
 4. Java 8+ (optional) for a GUI tool plotting the k-tree search results

-It is also required to use GCC 4.8+ or equivalents for K-Tree tool compiling.

 - Third party libraries installation